 You aim to add value to your products and services so they’re more attractive than those offered by your competitors.
 Because of the additional product or experiential value you’re delivering, customers are willing to pay a premium price.
 As such, you can absorb higher operating costs.

 This strategy can prove quite lucrative.

 How you create differentiation depends on your product or service as well as your industry, but in general, businesses can offer advanced features, functionality, durability, value-added service and support.

-It’s important to note that sales and marketing that clearly articulates the unique product or service value to customers is key to differentiation strategy success.
+It’s important to note that sales and marketing that clearly articulate the unique product or service value to customers is key to differentiation strategy success.